-Should the City have a complete streets policy to ensure that adequate space is preserved for collector and arterial roadways to accommodate automobiles, bicycles, and pedestrians?
+Should the City have a Complete Streets policy to ensure that adequate space is preserved for collector and arterial roadways to accommodate automobiles, bicycles, and pedestrians?

-ISSUE #4: ACTIVE RESIDENTIAL SUBDIVISION DEVELOPMENTS
+ISSUE #6: ACTIVE RESIDENTIAL SUBDIVISION DEVELOPMENTS

-Eight residential subdivision developments are currently being developed in Yorkville, representing 1,366 entitled homes.
+At the time of this Comprehensive Plan, eight residential subdivision developments are currently being developed in Yorkville, representing 1,366 entitled homes.
 With approximately 74 building permits being issued a year, the 515 homes not yet built represent a supply of entitled homes that will take eight years to complete.